 Demonstrating successful application of the Professional Standards for Administrators as set forth in 603 CMR 7.10 through a Performance Assessment for Initial License.
 Administrators who successfully completed a Performance Assessment for Initial License to obtain their current administrator license are not required to complete an additional Performance Assessment for Initial License.

-Possessing the appropriate prerequisite license as specified in 603 CMR 7.09 (3) (b) 1.
+Possessing the appropriate prerequisite license and experience as specified in 603 CMR 7.09 (3) (b) 1.

-Meeting the additional requirements for directors, department heads, and curriculum specialists in core academic subjects at the secondary level (5-12) as specified in 603 CMR 7.09 (3) (b) 6.

 Special education administrator by:

 Completing one of the following: